pimcore/pimcore/doc/Development_Documentation/02_MVC/04_Routing_and_URLs/04_Redirects.md

 ![Redirect Priority](../../img/redirects3.png)

 * 99 (override all): Redirects with priority 99 come second in route processing and therefore overwrite document paths and custom routes.
-* 1 (lowest) - 10 (highest): Redirects with priority 1 to 10 come fifth in route processing and are processes after document paths and custom routes.
+* 1 (lowest) - 10 (highest): Redirects with priority 1 to 10 come fifth in route processing and are processed after document paths and custom routes.